MSFHR match funding support for 2017 CIHR PIHCI programmatic grants

 Sept 26: CIHR LOI due

-- Requests for MSFHR matching support should be submitted by email to the BC-PHCRN (attn.: Melody Monro at email@example.com).
+- Requests for MSFHR matching support should be submitted by email to the BC-PHCRN (attn.: Dawn Mooney at firstname.lastname@example.org).

 - The BC-PHCRN will confirm receipt of eligible applications within 10 business days.
 See the application requirements section below for further details.